Comfort-Jolade/bikesharing/README.md

 Additional Visualiztion that can be performed for the analysis are:

 - Visualization that analyze the fee payable by bike riders trip duration.
-- Visualization showing the profitability analysis of the business during different periods.
+- Visualization showing the profitability analysis of the business during different periods of the year.